philterd/phileas/docs/docs/filter_policies/filter_strategies.md

 * [https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38Gr1-draft.pdf](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38Gr1-draft.pdf)
 * [https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-38g.pdf](https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-38g.pdf)

-> **Keep these secrets out of the policy file.** As with the [crypto key](#crypto), prefix either value with `env:` to read it from an environment variable at runtime — for example, `"key": "env:FPE_KEY"` and `"tweak": "env:FPE_TWEAK"`.
+> **Keep these secrets out of the policy file.** As with the [crypto key](#crypto), prefix either value with `env:` to read it from an environment variable at runtime, for example `"key": "env:FPE_KEY"` and `"tweak": "env:FPE_TWEAK"`.
 This is the recommended way to supply the `key` and `tweak`.

 > FF3 can only encrypt values whose format-preservable (alphanumeric) content is between 6 and 56 characters long.
-When a detected value falls outside this range — for example a 5-digit ZIP code — it cannot be format-preserving encrypted.
+When a detected value falls outside this range (for example a 5-digit ZIP code) it cannot be format-preserving encrypted.
 In that case Phileas falls back to redacting that value (using the `REDACT` placeholder) instead, so the value is still redacted and a single out-of-range value does not affect the rest of the document.
 Consider applying `FPE_ENCRYPT_REPLACE` to types whose values fall within the supported length range.

 > **Which filters support FPE.** Every filter supports the `FPE_ENCRYPT_REPLACE` strategy except the **date** and **zip code** filters, which do not offer it.
 (A ZIP code is shorter than the 6-character minimum noted above; date values use the date-specific strategies such as `SHIFT` instead.)
 Each filter's own documentation page lists the strategies it supports.